Kaif10/MERN-STACK-App/README.md

 # Run the React client only
 npm run client

-# Server runs on http://localhost:5000 and client on http://localhost:3000
+# Back-end Server (Node/Express) runs on http://localhost:5000 and front-end client which is built with React and Redux on http://localhost:3000

 ```